-The main objective of these techniques is understanding the demographics of the BitTorrent ecosystem: the type of content published, the popularity of this content, the distribution of Bit-Torrent users per country (or Internet service providers, ISPs), the relevance of the different portals and trackers, and so on.
-Furthermore, the macroscopic measurements also allow some performance aspects to be studied, such as the ratio of seeders/leechers, the session time of Bit-Torrent users, the arrival rate of peers, the seedless state (period the torrent is without a seeder) duration, and so on.

-We classify the macroscopic techniques into two subcategories: BitTorrent portals crawling and BitTorrent trackers crawling.
+The main objective of these techniques is understanding the demographics of the BitTorrent ecosystem: the type of content published, the popularity of this content, the distribution of BitTorrent users per country (or ISP), the relevance of the different portals and Trackers, etc. Furthermore the Macroscopic measurements also allow to study some performance aspects such as the ratio of seeders/leechers, the session time of the BitTorrent users, the arrival rate of peers, the seedless state (period the torrent is without seeder) duration, etc. We classify the Macroscopic techniques into two subcategories: BitTorrent portals crawling and BitTorrent Trackers crawling.